-Subject to certain limitations (see, e.g. § 16-607.2, below), the judge should be careful not to unduly restrict questions or evidence pertaining to impeachment.
+However, the judge should be careful not to unduly restrict questions or evidence pertaining to impeachment.
 See, for example, Halstead Industries, 299 NLRB 759 n.
 1 (1990).
-In that case, the judge, affirmed by the Board, refused to receive evidence in support of respondent company's offer of proof that the General Counsel's main witness was biased against it and favored the alleged discriminatee because of the witness's "intimate relationship" with the company's former employee relations director who was hostile toward the company.
-The company argued that the former director was using the General Counsel's main witness to give false testimony to show an unlawful motive by the plant manager.
+In that case, the judge, affirmed by the Board, refused to receive evidence in support of the respondent company's offer of proof that the General Counsel's main witness was biased against it and favored the alleged discriminatee because of the witness's "intimate relationship" with the company's former employee relations director who was hostile toward the company.
+The company argued that the former director was using the GC's main witness to give false testimony to show an unlawful motive by the plant manager.
 The court remanded the case so that the impeachment evidence could be considered and weighed.
 Halstead Metal Products v.
 NLRB, 940 F.2d 66, 72-73 (4th Cir.
-1991) ("Impeachment evidence is crucial in Board proceedings, because the [judge] sits as judge and jury.")
+1991).
+See also U.S. v.
+Sanabria, 645 F.3d 505, 514-15 (1st Cir.
+2011) (distinguishing U.S. v.
+Martínez-Vives, above, and reversing the district court where it did not give the defendant a chance to lay any evidentiary foundation and the proposed cross-examination "was not, on its face, a speculation fueled 'fishing expedition'" as defendant's counsel represented to the court personal knowledge of statements by the witness indicating potential bias or coercion).

-§ 16-607.2 Limitations on Impeachment: Names of Pro-Union Employees
+§ 16-607.2 Limits on Impeachment: Names of Prounion Employees authorization cards or attended union meetings.

-In National Telephone Directory Corp., 319 NLRB 420, 422 (1995), the Board held that the respondent company could not obtain the identity of current employees who had signed authorization cards or attended union meetings.
 The Board held that the potential chilling effect on union activity outweighed the employer's right to test the credibility of the General Counsel's witnesses during cross-examination, and that the employees' confidentiality interests could only be waived by the employees themselves.
 See also the additional cases cited in § 8-455, Identity of Union Supporters Protected (Authorization Cards), above.